Vibhanshusingh-001/Fundamentals_of_ML/Feature_Engineering/readme.md

 # Do train test split before standard scaling.
 ### Mostly we prefer standardisation.
-### In standardisation mean should be Zero and standard deviation should be 1.
+### In standardisation mean should be Zero and standard deviation should be 1
+### Normalisation is basically --> min max scaling (Transforms values between 0 and 1)
 ### We do normalisation when we know that min and max value of our data